 What to see on the Sinharaja jungle tour?

 - Sinharaja rain forest

 - Aranuwa Lower waterfall

-All places mentioned above coming under “important places to visit in Singaraja” and they are located within the borders of the rain forest.
-However, there are many dozens of other interesting places to visit in the Sinharaja rain forest.
+All places mentioned above come under “important places to visit in Singaraja” and they are located within the borders of the rainforest.
+However, there are many dozens of other interesting places to visit in the Sinharaja rainforest.

 2. Sri Lanka jungle tour: Yala national park

-Sri Lanka jungle tour at Yala national park creates a totally different picture compared to the visit to Sinharaja rain forest.
-The 2 Jungle tours differ many ways from travelling through the jungle to Fauna and Flora that you encounter during the tour.
+Sri Lanka jungle tour at Yala national park (Yala national park 2 days tour) creates a totally different picture compared to the visit to the Sinharaja rain forest.
+The 2 Jungle tours differ in many ways from travelling through the jungle to Fauna and Flora that you encounter during the tour.
 Perhaps you may things that Yala is also a pristine, thick forest-like Sinharaja.
-Yala has a considerable population of trees, plants and creepers, but it is not so dense like Sinharaja forest.
+Yala has a considerable population of trees, plants, and creepers, but it is not as dense as the Sinharaja forest.
 Yala is categorized under dry-zone forests.
 The rainfall is far lower compared to the rainfall at Sinharaja.

 Yala is the most popular jungle in Sri Lanka for wildlife jeep safaris.
 Thousands of travellers embark on Yala jeep safaris every day.
 Yala safari is one of the most popular draws in the southern province of Sri Lanka and an important income generator for the people in the area.

 Yala offers a unique travel experience for its visitors: a leopard tour.
 Witnessing the big carnivore is the main priority of every visit to Yala national park.
 It has never been so easy to witness leopards anywhere else in the world like Yala.
 Yala has the highest density of leopards compared to any other national park in the world.